Arikaree Breaks from Lookout Point - self guided tour stop #11

 The Arikaree Breaks are 36 miles long and approximately two to three miles wide.
 They extend into Rawlins county to the east and several miles into Colorado to the west.
 There are few trees in the rough terrain, but the pasture land has many yucca or soap weed as they are called by the natives.
 There are two species of sage that grow in the breaks that grow no other place in Kansas and 16 native plants that are listed as "rare" in Kansas.
 The hills are covered with native grasses, excellent for cattle and wild life.
 Water is hard to find in some areas so area ranchers have built dams to water their livestock.
 Wells are often drilled many miles away from the livestock and then piped into the area.
 There are over 20 miles of plastic pipe lines in use.

 There are several public roads through the breaks, giving visitors some outstanding viewing sites of this rugged wonder.
 Visitors are asked to please respect the land owners by remaining on the public roads.

-The original version of this tour is available from the St. Francis Area Chamber of Commerce.
+The original version of this tour is available from the St. Francis Area Chamber of Commerce or online.
 This version draws heavily on that tour, with a few additions.

 This tour starts from the Cheyenne County Courthouse, 212 Washington, St. Francis, Kansas.
 The brick and limestone building was built in 1925.